Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Preliminaries

-\paragraph{Mutual information.} Mutual information quantifies dependence between two variables, which is widely used in MARL to assist in policy learning.
-Given the probability distributions $p(x), p(y)$ and the joint probability distributions $p(x, y)$ of two variables $X$ and $Y$, the mutual information is:

-where $H(\cdot)$ and $H(\cdot|\cdot)$ represent the entropy and conditional entropy respectively, and $x$ and $y$ are values from the range of variables $X$ and $Y$, respectively.
-Equ. (\ref{Equ:Mut}) can be read as how much knowing $Y$ reduces uncertainty about $X$.
-The conditional mutual information is introduced when the information gain between two variables $X$ and $Y$ is conditioned upon a third variable $Z$, which can be calculated by:

-where $I(X;Y|Z)$ is the mutual information of $X$ and $Y$ conditioned on $Z$ and $z$ represents a certain value of $Z$.
+\textbf{Mutual information.} Mutual information quantifies dependence between two variables, which is widely used in MADRL to assist in policy learning.
+Given the probability distributions $p(x), p(y)$ and the joint probability distributions $p(x, y)$ of two variables $X$ and $Y$, the mutual information $I(X;Y) = \sum_{x,y} p(x, y) \log \frac{p(x)p(y)}{p(x,y)} = H(X) - H(X|Y)$, where $H(\cdot)$ and $H(\cdot|\cdot)$ represent the entropy and conditional entropy respectively, and $x$ and $y$ are values from the range of variables $X$ and $Y$, respectively.
+This equation can be read as how much knowing $Y$ reduces uncertainty about $X$.
+The conditional mutual information is introduced when the information gain between two variables $X$ and $Y$ is conditioned upon a third variable $Z$, which can be calculated by $I(X;Y|Z) = \mathbb{E}_{z} [I(X; Y | Z = z)]$, where $z$ represents a certain value of $Z$.

-\paragraph{Additional notations.} We now introduce some specific notations in this work.
+\textbf{Additional notations.} We now introduce some specific notations in this work.
 Given a Dec-POMDP, the state $s\in\mathcal{S}$ can be represented as a $K$-dimensional vector $s = [s^1, s^2, ..., s^K]$, where $s^k \in \mathbb{R}$ denotes the value on $k$-th dimension of state $s$.
 Given a state vector $s$ and an index set $D \subseteq \{1, 2,..., K\}$, we use Proj$_{D}(s)=(s^k)_{k\in D}$ to restrict the state vector to attributes indexed by $D$.
 For instance, for $D = \{3, 7\}$, Proj$_{D}(s)=(s^3, s^7)$ takes the attribute values of $s$ at indexes $\{3, 7\}$.